vii33/PomodoroClock/README.md

 -----

 # PomodoroClock
-A simple and scaleable desktop timer, which counts 25 minutes intervals.
-Useful for "Pomodoro" time management.
+A lean desktop timer application, which counts 25 minutes intervals.
+Useful for the "Pomodoro" time management technique.

 -----

 ## Introduction
 I really like the Pomodoro Technique (http://pomodorotechnique.com/).
-It’s a simple time management method which helps you getting things done (GTD), stay focused and be more productive.
+It’s an easy to learn time management method which helps you getting things done (GTD), stay focused and be more productive.

 https://en.wikipedia.org/wiki/Pomodoro_Technique